Zach Logue: Atlanta Braves

 On December 8, 2023, Logue signed a minor league contract with the Atlanta Braves.
 In 23 games (12 starts) for the Triple–A Gwinnett Stripers, he compiled a 2.88 ERA with 86 strikeouts across 90 2/3 innings pitched.
 On July 24, 2024, the Braves selected his contract, adding him to their active roster.
 Despite multiple stints on Atlanta's active roster, he did not appear for the team and was designated for assignment on September 1.
 He cleared waivers and elected free agency on September 5.

 Los Angeles Dodgers

 On September 12, 2024, Logue signed a minor league contract with the Los Angeles Dodgers and was assigned to the Triple–A Oklahoma City Baseball Club.
 After pitching three innings in one game in Oklahoma City, Logue had his contract purchased and he was added to the Dodgers' active roster on September 18.
 He pitched two innings in the majors, allowing four earned runs.
 Logue was non-tendered by the Dodgers on November 22, and became a free agent.

 Doosan Bears

 On December 18, 2024, Logue signed with the Doosan Bears of the KBO League.
+He made 30 appearances (29 starts) for Doosan in 2025, compiling a 10-8 record and 2.81 ERA with 156 strikeouts over 176 innings of work.

+On December 18, 2025, Logue re-signed with the Bears on a one-year, $1.1 million contract.